A statistical reconstruction algorithm for positronium lifetime imaging using time-of-flight positron emission tomography: Statistical model for TOF-PET PLI data

+Fig.~\ref{fig:simu_setup} illustrates a two-dimensional (2D) TOF-PET system comprising a ring of uniformly spaced detectors that are numerically labeled by an integer $i$.
+It is assumed that a non-pure positron-emitter such as Sc-44, which emits a positron and a gamma ray effectively at the same time (called a prompt gamma), is employed.
+Compared to the popular PET isotopes like F-18, many non-pure positron-emitters have a larger positron range\footnote{Na-22 is a notable exception.
+See \cite{Jodal_2014}.} that can limit the resulting image resolution\cite{matulewicz2021radioactive,choinski2021prospects, ferguson2019comparison}.
+In this work, we shall neglect the positron range for it does not affect the fundamental validity of the proposed reconstruction method \cite{qi2022positronium}.
+Similarly, photon acolinearity is also neglected \cite{shibuya2007annihilation}.

-Figure~\ref{fig:simu_setup} illustrates the use of a two-dimensional (2d) TOF PET system that consists of a ring of uniformly spaced detectors for PLI.
-The detectors are labeled numerically by an index variable $i$.
-Contrary to the traditional PET, PLI uses an isotope such as Sc-44 that emits a positron and a prompt gamma essentially at the same time \cite{matulewicz2021radioactive,choinski2021prospects}.
-Suppose that an isotope decay occurs at location ${\bm r}_{decay}$ at time $t_{decay}$.
-As depicted by the blue line in the figure, the prompt gamma travels a distance $\alpha_\gamma$ from ${\bm r}_{decay}$ towards the detector ring at a random angle $\phi_\gamma$, detected by detector $i_\gamma$ at time $t_\gamma=t_{decay}+\alpha_\gamma/v_c$, where $v_c$ is the speed of light.
+The decay of an isotope like Sc-44 releases a prompt gamma and a positron at location ${\bm r}_{decay}$ and time $t_{decay}$.
+As illustrated in Fig.~\ref{fig:simu_setup}, the prompt gamma travels a distance $\alpha_\gamma$ towards the detector ring at angle $\phi_\gamma$, captured by detector $i_\gamma$ at time $t_\gamma = t_{decay} + \alpha_\gamma/v_c$ where $v_c$ is the speed of light.
+The positron can momentarily form a positronium before it annihilates with an electron.
+The elapse time before annihilation $\tau$ is described by an exponential distribution \cite{moskal2021positronium}, given by

+Lifetime refers to the inverse of the rate constant $\lambda$; these two terms will be used interchangeably in this paper.
+There are, in fact, two positronium populations: para-positronium (p-P) and ortho-positronium (o-P).
+Positrons that do not form positroniums before annihilation, called direct annihilation (DA), also can exist for a finite time.
+The DA and p-P lifetimes are substantially shorter than the o-P lifetime.
+Unlike the o-P lifetime, the DA and p-P lifetimes, and the proportions of the DA, p-P and o-P populations, are not sensitive to the environment.
+Therefore, the main interest in PLI is the o-P lifetimes.
+Please see \cite{shibuya2020oxygen,moskal2021positronium} for in-depth discussion.